r0neko/yumeko/README.md

 Trying to revive Yahoo!
 Messenger.
 This project is my playground.
 I figured out some parts by "fuzzing" packets.
 I'll take the time to explain how I achieved this.
 I've been doing this from 2019, so the code isn't that clean(I didn't have a proper coding style at that time.)
 At some point in time, I'll re-write it in another language and make it better.

-Features:
+# Features
-IM Chat working
+- IM Chat working
-Group Lists working
+- Group Lists working
-Friend Requests are half-working(you can get friend requests, but they won't show up in your list until the next login; the friend added packet isn't implemented)
+- Friend Requests are half-working(you can get friend requests, but they won't show up in your list until the next login; the friend added packet isn't implemented)

 There are many features to be implemented.
 The voice component is based on SIP with a minor modification.